AlexETay7/Cache-Simulation/README.md

 ### ***OVERVIEW:***

-In this program I designed a cache implemenation using the linked list data structure.
-The program can simulate the behavior of a single level cache and a two-level cache.
+In this program, I designed a cache implementation using the linked list data structure.
+The program can simulate the behavior of a single-level cache and a two-level cache.
 I also created a test class to verify the functionality of the cache.